How to Land Your First Client as a New Real Estate Agent

 Kickstarting a career in real estate is an exciting and sometimes daunting process.
 One of the most challenging parts can be landing your first client.

-Tap Your Social Network
+#1: Tap Your Social Network

 You know people.
 And the people you know also know people.

-Think broadly.
+We’ll admit, this one isn’t a groundbreaking new strategy – it’s often first on the list of tips for landing real estate clients without experience.
+But we’d encourage you to think broadly about “who you know.”
 Don't just have this conversation with your family and immediate friends.
 Talk to your former coworkers, your partner's coworkers, your kids' friends' parents, and anyone you know through your hobbies or community activities.

 Consider touching base with these people multiple times in several ways.
-For example, get in touch personally by phone, text, or email, and add them to a periodic reminder email blast, and post a flyer at your old place of business (if appropriate).
+For example, get in touch personally by phone, text, or email, add them to a periodic reminder email blast, and post a flyer at your old place of business (if appropriate).

-Seize Opportunities From Your Brokerage
+#2: Seize Opportunities from Your Brokerage

 One common method for sponsoring brokers to help you with lead generation is "floor time," where you become the first point of contact for any questions about listings.
 Take these opportunities when your broker offers them, and then make the most of your resulting conversations.
-Learn the best questions to ask new prospects and be sure you have the answers to any potential questions they might have.
+Learn the best questions to ask new prospects, and be sure you have the answers to any potential questions they might have.

-Create a Strong Online Profile
+#5: Create a Strong Online Profile

 The first thing any potential prospect will do after hearing about you is google you.
 You want to be sure that this initial search creates a positive and professional impression.

-Get the Most Out of Your Real Estate Education
+#7: Get the Most Out of Your Real Estate Education

 No matter which state you're in, earning a real estate license requires extensive mandatory pre-license education.
 Some states also require post-license education to be completed in your first year or two.
+All states require a certain amount of ongoing continuing education as a license renewal requirement.

-To be successful in real estate, you should avoid thinking of these courses as obstacles to clear or items on your to-do list.
+To be successful in real estate, you should avoid thinking of these required courses as obstacles to clear or items on your to-do list.
 Instead, think of them as opportunities to build a solid foundation from which to launch your career.

 This means a few things.
 First, if your state allows you to make choices about what topics to study, pick the ones that will be the most useful at the beginning of your career.
 Knowledge related to long-term success can wait.